 I guess if I were to compare it to any other stories I would say it’s something like Swiss Family Robinson combined with Little House in the Big Woods.
 However there is also a strong sense of menace to it, as the narrator of the story suggests that these are events which already transpired, ones which will conclude with his coming and destroying everyone and everything.

 This story is one I have had in mind since about 2014.
-I have worked on it off and on throughout the years, trying to get the outline just right.
+I have worked at it on and off throughout the years, trying to get the outline just right.
 That outline has changed a great deal with each iteration, most notably shifting from pure horror to something more hopeful.
 It wasn’t until just a couple of months ago that I made up my mind for how I want the story to end.

 But as iteration after iteration goes by I have realized that I am in a never-ending cycle of plotting and outlining and refactoring, such that I will never actually get the thing written if I don’t start penning my first draft now!
 I have a general outline for the entire story, and a very detailed one written out for the first third.

 I would like to extend that detailed outline to the end of the story, but feel I can also start writing “draft one” as I do so.
 To that end I have committed to outlining two scenes each day, and also writing 500 words.
 Yesterday I accomplished that, and today I will accomplish that.
 In a month I’ll give you an update on my progress, and then share about whatever lessons or insights I gained in the process.

 It’s going to be a long journey, but I’m very excited for it!